-When we buy a product, we expect that product will perform as advertised and expected.
-With the Food and Drug Administration, Consumer Product Safety Commission, Food Safety and Inspection Services and other federal and state agencies in Missouri and Illinois looking out for us, we expect the products we buy to be safe.
-Unfortunately, consumer products can be defective and cause serious injuries.
+Consumer products can be defective and cause serious injuries.
 Missouri law speaks of products being “unreasonably dangerous when put to a reasonably anticipated use.”
-When consumer products are bought and used as directed, the manufacturer can be held liable for the injuries their products cause.
+When consumer products are bought and used as directed, the manufacturer can be held liable for the injuries a defective product causes.
 The same is true in Illinois.

 What is a Product Liability Lawsuit?

-Product liability cases in Missouri, Illinois and Kentucky generally involve products with a dangerous design or manufacturing defect.
-If a consumer product does not have proper warnings regarding its use and it causes regarding injuries, those lack of warnings can also be the basis for a lawsuit.
+Product liability cases in Missouri and Illinois generally involve products with a dangerous design or manufacturing defect.
+If a consumer product does not have proper warnings regarding its use and it causes injuries, those lack of warnings can also be the basis for a lawsuit.

 Missouri law (Section 537.760) says plaintiffs can seek compensation from defendants who “in the chain of commerce, transferred a product in the course of his business” if the product was used “as reasonably anticipated” and: